awinogradov/sharps/README.md

 [ 'libs/bem-grid/common.blocks' ]
 ```

-### Using
+## Easy example

 Example for two columns on devices with medium screen.
-Will be collapsed on small.
+They will be collapsed on small.

 ``` javascript
 {